 While we support organic certification and the trust in which it's label brings, we feel it's more important to know who grows your food, be able to ask them questions face-to-face, go and visit the farm, and eat a carrot straight from the ground knowing you haven't eaten anything that would harm you or the surrounding natural environment.
 Labels are great and they make things easier when trying to make the right decisions for yourself, your loved ones, and the environment, but the best thing we can all do is make real life connections and take part in the food system which we depend on.

-While one of the great things about joining a CSA is that it can (sometimes) take you out of your food comfort zone and you get to try new things, but some people don't love every vegetable.
+While one of the great things about joining a CSA is that it can (sometimes) take you out of your food comfort zone and you get to try new things, but most people don't love every vegetable.
 We dig it.
-So, when signing up for your CSA share feel free to tell us (up to) three items that you don’t like, and we’ll leave it out of your basket.
+So, when signing up for your CSA share you get the opportunity to customize your basket by telling us anything you don't want to see in your shares.
 You’ll find a comment box for this in the payment section during checkout.
 To take a look at what type of produce we grow, just scroll up and see if there's anything you want to leave out of your baskets.

 If you choose to omit certain items from your CSA share please note that on these weeks you may receive double of an item(s) in your basket, not necessarily a different item.
 This will be up to the farmers and the availability of produce.